anhdau185/auth-service/README.md

 3. Configuration

-Create a `.env` file at the project's root with the following values:
+Create a `.env` file at the project's root directory with the following values:

 ```
 MODE=dev